-Our 2nd-3rd Grade programs provide a fun, safe, nurturing environment for your young child to discover, explore and learn to their fullest potential.
-In these early elementary years, we focus on developing good classroom habits and procedures to carry them throughout their school career.
+Our 2nd-3rd grade programs offer a fun, safe, nurturing environment for your growing child to discover, explore, and learn to their fullest potential.
+In these early elementary years, we focus on maturing classroom habits and procedures to carry them throughout their school career.

-We also provide enrichment classes to add to our basic curriculum.
-These lessons are taught by various teachers with expertise in each area.
-It is our understanding that the education of each child should not just include the basics (language, math, science and history), but an understanding of Art, Music, Physical Education, and Spanish to better prepare them for the rest of their lives.
+We also provide several enrichment classes to add to our curriculum.
+These lessons are taught by various teachers who have an expertise in each area.
+Our view of whole-hearted education includes: Art, Music, Physical Education, Computers, and Spanish.

 Julie taught 5th-8th grades at St. Luke Lutheran School in Santa Rosa before joining the teaching staff at PHCS in 2016.
 She was born and raised in Sonoma County and is glad to continue to call it home.

 Julie leads her family like she leads her classroom; with lots of enthusiasm and mutual respect.
-Julie also enjoys spending time crafting, reading and enjoying the outdoors, camping and exploring, with her family and friends.
-Her and her family spend a lot of quality time out at the ocean, playing in the sand, and discovering tide pools.
+Julie also enjoys spending time crafting, reading, camping, and enjoying the outdoors with her family and friends.
+She and her family spend a lot of quality time out at the ocean, playing in the sand, and discovering tide pools.

 She is a member of Mt.
 Olive Lutheran Church and her favorite Bible verse is Romans 8:28 "And God works for the better of those who love him, who have been called according to his purpose."
 This verse has guided her throughout her life journey and helped her appreciate the blessings in her life.